Casey Donovan (actor)

 John Calvin Culver (November 2, 1943 – August 10, 1987), better known under his stage name Casey Donovan, was an American male pornographic film actor from the late 1960s until the mid-1980s, appearing primarily in adult films and videos catering to gay male audiences, during the Golden Age of Porn.
-Following a brief career as a Latin teacher and a stint as a highly paid male model, Donovan appeared in Boys in the Sand (1971), the film that would cement his status as a gay icon.
+Following a brief career as a Latin teacher and a stint as a highly-paid male model, Donovan appeared in Boys in the Sand (1971), the film that would cement his status as a gay icon.
 Attempts to build on his notoriety to achieve mainstream crossover success failed, but Donovan continued to be a bankable star in the adult industry for the next 15 years.
-He was briefly a mainstream actor, who appeared on stage, as well as a theatre producer and manager and appeared as himself in TV series Emerald City.
+He was briefly a mainstream actor, who appeared on stage, as well as a theatre producer and manager, and appeared as himself in TV series The Emerald City.

 Early life

 Culver was born in East Bloomfield, New York, growing up there with his parents and older brother Duane.

 Culver attended the State University of New York at Geneseo (SUNY), where he was a member of Phi Sigma Epsilon fraternity and the drama club.
 After graduation in 1965 he accepted a teaching position in Peekskill, New York.
 He later took a job at the private Ethical Culture Fieldston School on New York City's Central Park West but was fired during his second year following an altercation in which he physically disciplined a female student (reportedly the daughter of actor Eli Wallach).

 Following his dismissal, Culver drifted into prostitution.
 He also began pursuing an acting career, appearing in summer stock theatre with the Peterborough Players.